Cheyenne Bottoms Wildlife Area News

 We should be set for this falls migration, as the natural food production in the marsh, prior to these rains, was excellent.

 We have pelicans, great blue and little blue herons, snowy egrets, great egrets, avocets, black-necked stilts, white-faced ibis and cormorants on the Area in good numbers.
 The ducks we have on the Area now likely nested here.
 One can see broods of ducks on occasion.
-We still estimate about 15,000 total ducks, mostly blue-winged teal.
+We still estimate about 30,000 TO 60,000 total ducks, mostly blue-winged teal.
+We are beginning to see some larger flocks of blue-winged teal showing up.
+TEAL HUNTERS NEED TO BE MINDFUL OF THE LARGE NUMBER OF WOOD DUCKS AND IMMATURE SHOVELERS ON THE AREA.

-Current water levels in the Pools are: 1A near 56 inches, 1B and 1C each have about 37 inches; Pool 2 is about 17 inches; Pools 3A is about 15.5 inches, and 3B is about 12 inches, 4A about 13, and Pools 4B and 5 are both near 14 inches.
+Current water levels in the Pools are: 1A near 35 inches, 1B and 1C each have about 32 inches; Pool 2 is about 20 inches; Pools 3A is about 13 inches, and 3B and 4A about 18, and Pools 4B is about 16 inches and Pool 5 is near 15 inches.

 The roads are in good condition.